 The following forms of gambling have been allowed in New Hampshire:

 Following the deterioration of pari-mutuel betting in 2013, greyhound and live race betting were eventually formally done away with despite being provided for under statute.
 Regardless, a gamer may still engage in charity betting which is available at select racecourses via broadcast.
-In July 2019, the state legalised sports betting with massive plans to legalise mobile betting as well.
+In July 2019, the state legalized sports betting with massive plans to legalize mobile betting as well.
 The fiscal note attached to the S 140 bill projects an annual income of $11.25 million in state revenue from legal sports betting.
 The state legal sports betting is set to launch on January 1 2020.
-Licenses will be issued through competive bidding, with the priority being to taget those operator that promise to earn the state the maximum returns.
+Licenses will be issued through competitive bidding, with the priority being to target those operator that promise to earn the state the maximum returns.